 Alternatively, a case could be made to switch to the nominal 96 ppi CSS px with a ten-degree square of 470×470 px, but this is not as conservative as what is in WCAG 2.0 and 2.1.
 With this “modern” analysis square, 55,225 pixels would have to flash for failure versus only 21,824 pixels with the more conservative, rectangle area given in the note in WCAG 2.0 & 2.1.
 A “modern” 10°×7.5° rectangle (akin to the aspect ratio of the current pixel rectangle), would be 470×353 px (with 41,478 flashing pixels for a failure).

+NOTE [new note A]

+Content should be analyzed at the largest scale at which a user may view the content, and at the standard zoom level of the user agent.
+For example, with a video that may play in an area of a web page and also at full screen, the video should be analyzed for risks at full screen.
+When determining the size of the “full screen” for analysis purposes, a safe assumption to use is that the short dimension of the full screen represents a 25-degree viewing angle.
+This metric works well for computer screens, and is even safer when used for content displayed on TVs and smart phones because of typical viewing distances.

 Comments on new note A: With many (perhaps most) types of potentially flashing content on the web, people can choose their viewing size (e.g., a video in a player on a website vs. in full screen mode).
 For content only analyzed once, it should be analyzed at a nominal, largest size.

 To be actionable, there needs to be a sensible definition of full screen in degree size or physical size + typical viewing distance.
 For reference, here are some screen dimensions in degrees.